mipstian/genintho.github.io/_posts/2018-04-17-laravel-spark-provider-not-found.md

 ---
 layout: post
-title:  "Class Laravel\Spark\Providers\SparkServiceProvider not found"
+title:  Class Laravel\Spark\Providers\SparkServiceProvider not found
-date: 2018-04-17 10:00:00
+date: 2018-04-17 19:00:00
 ---

 While updating some composer dependencies on a Laravel 5.6 using Laravel Spark, I encounter the following error: